Skip to main content

 WHAT IS THE OUTLOOK FOR INFORMATION SYSTEMS CAREERS?

 The BLS includes information systems professionals when assessing computer and information technology careers, which means growth in this discipline will likely mirror growth in information management.
-According to BLS predictions, employers will create more than 480,000 new jobs for information systems managers, information technology managers and IT project managers over the next 10 years.
+According to BLS predictions, employers will create more than 375,000 new jobs for information systems managers, information technology managers and IT project managers between now and 2032.

 WHAT IS COMPUTER SCIENCE?